How to Sign Up Someone for Spam Texts: A Sneaky Prank Guide

 A person's phone being bombarded with multiple spam text messages

-Let’s look at how to sign up for the Do Not Call list, use blocking tools, and report spam.
+Let’s look at how you can sign up for the Do Not Call list, use blocking tools, and report spam effectively.

 Signing Up for the Do Not Call Registry

-The Do Not Call Registry is a free service that can help reduce spam calls and texts.
+The Do Not Call Registry is a fantastic, free service that helps cut down on those annoying calls and texts.

-It takes about a day for your number to show up on the list.
+It takes about a day for your number to join the list.

 Using Call-Blocking Solutions

-You can also download apps that screen calls and texts.
+Plus, you can download apps that screen calls and texts.

 • Truecaller